 The

-hook in React is used to manage transitions between UI states, especially for updates that can be deferred without blocking the UI.
+useTransitionhook in React is used to manage transitions between UI states, especially for updates that can be deferred without blocking the UI.
 It’s perfect for handling non-urgent updates like filtering large lists, navigation, or loading content while maintaining a responsive interface.It helps in distinguishing between urgent updates (like text input) and non-urgent updates (like rendering filtered data), improving the user experience.

-β Basic Usage of
+✅ Basic Usage of

-β‘ How It Works:
+useTransition⚡ How It Works:

-: A function to wrap non-urgent state updates.In the example above:
+useTransition()returns:isPending: A boolean indicating if the transition is ongoing.startTransition(callback): A function to wrap non-urgent state updates.In the example above:

-wraps the filtering logic (non-urgent).Result:
+setQuery(value)for the input field (urgent).startTransition()wraps the filtering logic (non-urgent).Result:

-π οΈ When to Use
+🛠️ When to Use

 Navigation: